What Are Sample Packs? The Complete Guide To HipHop Sample Packs [Updated 2021]

 Vocal sample packs are becoming super popular.
 They’ve been a tricky to pull off in the past.
 Today, access to proper recording gear and vocalist is easy and low cost.
 This allows smaller studios to create vocal sample packs.

-Drum Sample Packs
+Drum Kits and Drum Sample Packs

 Sample Packs based on a certain style